 Here are some answers to the most frequently asked questions about denture repairs:

 If your break is as simple as a broken tooth in your denture, you can temporarily fix it yourself.
-While a professional repair with denture acrylic is best, you should avoid using superglue or gorilla glue because it is harmful to inhale and dangerous if consumed.
+While a professional repair with denture acrylic is best, you should avoid using super glue or gorilla glue because it is harmful to inhale and dangerous if ingested.

 If you break your dentures at home, you can pick up a denture repair kit from most Walgreens, CVS stores, and similar shops.
 You can use this denture adhesive or super glue to reattach a tooth or temporarily fix some cracks in your dentures.

 If your denture plate breaks, the best thing to do is visit a dental professional who can properly fix or repair it for you.
 While there are temporary fixes you may be able to do at home, they won’t last forever.
 You may also need a new denture if the break is bad.

 It is not recommended by dental professionals to use Gorilla Glue as it is toxic and can cause a serious medical reaction.